TradeControl/tradecontrol.github.io/src/pages/admin/admin-manager-user-registration.md

 Common causes:

-- No active Mail Host is configured.
+- no active mail host is configured
-- SMTP settings are incorrect (host/port/auth/password).
+- SMTP settings are incorrect
-- The email is in junk/quarantine.
+- the registration templates are not assigned
+- the message was filtered to junk or quarantine

 Actions:

-- Validate SMTP using **Mail Host > Test Email**.
+- validate SMTP using **Mail Host > Test Email**
+- verify **Templates > System** assignments
-- Check **Event Logs** for mail send errors.
+- inspect **Event Viewer** for mail send errors

 ### Confirmed user cannot sign in

 Cause:

-- Confirmed is complete, but Registered is not complete (`Usr.tbUser` has not been created yet).
+- the user is confirmed, but the internal profile has not yet been created

 Action:

-- In **Admin Manager > Users**, select **Create** for the registrant.
+- in **Admin Manager > Users**, create the internal profile

-### Confirmation button not visible in Outlook

-Cause:

-- Outlook can ignore CSS classes and some modern HTML email styling.

-Action:

-- The email template should use an Outlook-safe (table + inline styles) button and include the raw URL as a fallback.